vehicle-lang/vehicle/doc/source/language/network-declarations.rst

 .. code-block:: agda

-   network myNetwork : TYPE
+   network myNetwork : Tensor Rat [784] -> Tensor Rat [10]

-Note that no implementation is provided in the specification, instead the network

-At the moment Vehicle supports networks with a single input and output nodes.
+At the moment Vehicle supports networks with a single input and output node.
 Therefore expected type is of the form :code:`Tensor A [m] -> Tensor B [n]` where :code:`A` and :code:`B` are [numeric types] and :code:`m` and :code:`n` are known constants.